-To remove a 1.8-inch hard drive:
+To remove a hard drive:

-- 1. Save your work. - 2.
+- Save your work. - 2.
 Shut down the computer and close the display. - 3.
 Disconnect all external hardware devices connected to the computer. - 4.
 Unplug the power cord from the AC outlet. - 5.
-Turn the computer upside down on a flat surface, with the hard drive bay toward you. - 6.
-Remove the battery from the computer. - 7.
+Turn the computer upside down on a flat surface, with the hard drive bay toward you. - Remove the battery from the computer. - 7.
 Loosen the 2 hard drive cover screws (1). - 8.
 Lift the hard drive cover away from the computer (2).